 Average Costs of Long-Term Care

-The premium at age 50 is significantly less than at ages 60 or 70.
+The monthly premium at age 50 is significantly less than at ages 60 or 70.
 For example, the typical premium for a married 50-year-old in good health is approximately 27% less than the same coverage for a buyer at age 60, and 62% less than the same coverage for a buyer at age 70.
 However, when factored against total premiums paid to age 79, waiting until in your sixties offers the best combination of monthly payments vs total paid.

 You can buy 5% compound inflation coverage which is a guaranteed coverage growth rate, so your insurance policy keeps up with the rising costs of long-term care.

 The more types of care the policy covers, the higher the premium.
 While you're watching the wording of the policy, demand specifics on the word "substantial," as when the plan states that it pays benefits when the insured needs "substantial" assistance with two or more ADLs.
 If this word is interpreted as "hands-on," say when the patient needs to be fed, benefits will kick in much later than when "substantial" means "directional"--meaning that the patient merely needs to be told when to take a bite but can handle a spoon and fork.
 For the insured, the more liberal the policy, the better.
 As example, a qualified policy should be specific in types of assistance provided to include bathing--the first activity an elderly person would likely need help with--among the list of ADLs triggering the payment of benefits.

 Waiting Period Before Benefits Begin

 Also look to understand the "waiting period".
 Acute care for illness or injury is different from long-term care in terms of healthcare benefits.
 Oftentimes, a waiting period is specified before payment of long-term benefits begins.
 The waiting period is used to rule out that there is a chance an individual will recover and not need long-term care.
 Sometimes, the shorter the waiting period, the higher the premiums.